 Spotify is one of the most effective ways to monetize access to music.
 In addition to encouraging consumers to pay for music again, our rates are higher than many alternative services.

 The chart below shows the royalties Spotify pay to rights holders for every 1 million listens of an artist’s music:

 Spotify is paying artists more than 2x the amount that popular video services are paying out (supported by advertising) and significantly more than both online and terrestrial radio services.

-Spotify is still a relatively small service, with only 24 million users around the World.
+Spotify is still a relatively small service, with 50 million users around the World.
 By contrast, YouTube has 1B users and iTunes has over 575 million users, only about 75 million of whom pay for music. iTunes is also the preferred tool for listening to pirated music, which generates nothing for artists.
 When Spotify grows to even a fraction of the size of these services, for example to 140 million total users and 40 million paying subscribers, we will increase our total payouts by 5x.